Mark-Burton1/Bioinformatics-projects/README.md

-This is a simple demosntration of version control using Git and GitHub.
+This is a simple demonstration of version control using Git and GitHub.
 I created a simple GC content calculator/nucleotide counter for an input DNA sequence.

 ## Features